Chizhou Anhui, China Travel Guide

 Commit to minimizing waste by using reusable water bottles and shopping bags.
 Dispose of all trash properly, especially in natural areas.

-Your Chizhou journey may serve as a gateway to further exploration of China.
+Your Chizhou journey may serve as a gateway to further exploration of The people's republic of china.
 Let your experiences here inspire your next destination.

 Chizhou is a starting point for countless adventures across China.